Rahul120402/Rahul120402/README.md

 - **E-commerce Sales Dashboard** – Trend analysis that boosted revenue by 15%.
 - **Library Management System** – SQL-backed app with tracking & authentication.
 - **Hate Speech Detection** – LSTM/BERT model (~85% accuracy).

-> 👉 Pin these repositories: Profile → **Customize your pins** so they show up on your profile.

 ---